Nishtha1209/Java-DSA/README.md

 # Java-DSA
-Questions and solutions for dsa and java
+Questions and solutions for DSA and Java